a-cisse/a-cisse/README.md

-<h1>Hi, I'm Alexandre! <a href="https://www.linkedin.com/in/alexandrecisse/">Cybersecurity Analyst | Software Developer | DevOps</a></h1>
+<h1>Hi, I'm Alexandre! <a href="https://www.linkedin.com/in/alexandrecisse/">Cybersecurity Analyst | DevOps | Software Developer</a></h1>

-<p>With more than 4 years experience in web and mobile development, I excel in the software development life cycle, Agile methodologies, and DevOps practices.
-I have a strong foundation in modern tech and tools such as React/React Native frameworks, Javascript/Typescript programming languages, Docker, Jenkins, Ansible.
-My cybersecurity journey includes creating a secure network with Active Directory, setting up a Honeynet in Azure, and building a real-time SOC with Microsoft Sentinel.
-I also possess knowledge in application and API security, staying updated on OWASP Top 10 And OWASP API Top 10 and using tools like Burp Suite and Wfuzz.
-I'm eager to collaborate on secure and innovative projects with DevOps and cybersecurity professionals.
-Let's connect for exciting opportunities.</p>
+<p>With over 4 years as a web and mobile application developer, I've thrived in Agile and DevOps-focused environments.
+Acknowledging the pivotal role of cybersecurity, I transitioned successfully into this field, completing training at the Cisco Networking Academy, a cybersecurity masterclass, and earning certifications like Google's Cybersecurity Professional Certificate and CompTIA Security+.

+My projects range from setting up a Honeynet and SOC in Microsoft Azure to exploring infra-as-code with Ansible, configuring Active Directory with Windows Server 2019, and addressing vulnerabilities using Nessus and OpenVAS.
+My expertise in automation, DevOps, and cybersecurity aligns with my pursuit of roles such in Defensive Security/Blue Team such as a Cybersecurity Analyst or SOC Analyst, and I stay current by tackling practical challenges on platforms like TryHackMe and CTF.</p>

 <h2>🔐 Cybersecurity Projects:</h2>